g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 To integrate OAuth 2.0 or Firebase Authentication into your Flutter app, you can use packages like [flutter_auth0](https://pub.dev/packages/auth0_flutter) for OAuth 2.0 or [flutter_appauth](https://pub.dev/packages/flutter_appauth) for both OAuth 2.0 and Firebase Authentication.
 These packages provide convenient APIs and widgets for implementing secure authentication flows in your app.

-Using `flutter_auth0` for OAuth 2.0 Authentication:
+Using `flutter_auth0` for OAuth 2.0 authentication:

 ```dart
 import 'package:flutter/material.dart';